jgeller112/clustering_project/README.md

 Introduction
 ------------

-In this task, individuals heard spoken speech tokens and freely classified them into groups.
-We used hierarchical clustering to examine what natural clusters or groups as the result of free classifcation.
+In this task, individuals heard speech tokens from a number of different speakers and freely classified them into groups.
+Based on previous work, I used hierarchical clustering to examine what natural clusters or groups formed as the result of free classification.

 ``` r
 # For reproducibility